pla-spaghetti/pla-spaghetti.github.io/index.md

 This is the diagram from an EC11 shaft. [[2]](https://tech.alpsalpine.com/prod/e/html/encoder/incremental/ec11/ec11e1834403.html)

 A good starting point would be a stack of two cylinders, one being the standoff, the other being the knurled part.
+The top cylinder is lifted to the height of the bottom cylinder.
 ```scad
 $fn=50;
 module knurled_shaft(